Anne Marie's Weaving Gallery - The Looms

 My main attention these days is on weaving rugs but I also experiment with tapestry.

-The latest 6 shaft project using 2 ply yarn from my alpacas & spun up on the mini mill equipment
+The weaving below is with 2 ply yarn from my alpacas & spun up on the mini mill equipment.

-is a shawl in brown & white checks.
-Finished photo coming soon....
+It is a shawl in brown & white checks.

 shawl